EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/python flags.md

--P     : do not prepend a potentially unsafe path to sys.path; also PYTHONSAFEPATH -q     : do not print version and copyright messages on interactive startup -s     : do not add user site directory to sys.path; also PYTHONNOUSERSITE -S     : do not imply &quot;import site&quot; on initialization -u     : force the stdout and stderr streams to be unbuffered;
+-P     : do not prepend a potentially unsafe path to sys.path; also PYTHONSAFEPATH -q     : do not print version and copyright messages on interactive startup -s     : do not add user site directory to sys.path; also PYTHONNOUSERSITE -S     : do not imply "import site" on initialization -u     : force the stdout and stderr streams to be unbuffered;
          this option has no effect on stdin; also PYTHONUNBUFFERED=x -v     : verbose (trace import statements); also PYTHONVERBOSE=x